 On the next page, click on Disavow links again, and it will open a pop-up.
 From here you need to browse and upload the spam links text file you created in the previous step.

 Click on upload and submit, and that’s it.
 You have successfully reported all spam links to Google!
+You will also get a confirmation email once the file is uploaded:

 Here is a detailed video by Matt Cutts, in which he talks about Google’s new Disavow Links feature.
 Prior to using this feature, I highly recommend that you watch this video.